himanshusingh4/Airport-api/README.md

 (2b) Build using Maven (mvn clean install).
 (2c) Run as spring boot application (mvn spring-boot:run).
 (2d) If for some reason cloning does not work from git repo then directly download the zip project, extract it and then import it in your IDE.
 Repeat the above steps again.
+In case of any issue in building this project, please let me know.

 # About Implementation